Lupton family: Next generation

 Rider's grandson William Lupton (1777–1828) inherited 5/8ths of the estate, and his brother Arthur, 3/8ths.
 They held the estate as tenants in common, but in 1811 divided the property.
 William took "Town End" which included his father's dressing mill built in 1788, warehouses, the tenter garth stretching to Wade Lane and a substantial house.
 Its insured assets included a warehouse, counting house, packing shop, machinery and tools for dressing cloth, a hot pressing shop and a steam engine.
 The property consisted of a woollen mill and reservoir, a substantial house and outbuildings.
 William, who married Ann, the daughter of tobacconist John Darnton, shared responsibility for the business with his brother, Arthur II (1782–1824).

 Trade was unpredictable; losses were made in 1806 but 1809 showed a recovery.
 In 1819, William formed a partnership with his nephew David Rider; but Rider's share of £1,000 made him very much the junior as Lupton's share was in excess of £38,000.
 William Lupton became entangled with the estate of his wife's grandfather, Nathan Rider.
 Winding up Rider's assets while providing an income for his widow and children ultimately took 15 years.
 John Luccock, their cousin, sought to expand the business in New Orleans in 1822, but was forced to give up a year later.
 The company's South American trade opened up again, albeit with difficulties in Peru.
 During the 1820s the business made little profit and Arthur Lupton, the "travelling" partner, reportedly shot himself while suffering from a fever in Paris in 1824.
 He left a wife, also named Ann, to bring up four children alone.
 William Lupton died in 1828 leaving a wife, ten children and extensive debts.
 He owed Becketts Bank more than £13,000 and more than £15,000 to his father-in-law.
 The Lupton widows maintained their social status and living standards with their own personal estates and by developing their inherited urban landholdings.

 William's widow Ann, a woman of "considerable initiative and skill", maintained the family business with her sons Darnton, Francis and Arthur.
 The sole executrix of her husband's will, she set about developing the land.
 She laid out Merrion Street in Leeds with plots for terraced houses and Belgrave Street with larger plots and a garden square.
 She retired to Gledhow Mount in the proto suburb of Potternewton in 1858 where she died aged 81 in 1865.
+In 1897, Merrion Street Mill was replaced by the Grand Arcade, developed by the Lupton family under the auspices of the New Briggate Arcade Co Ltd. In 1901, another shopping parade called "Roswells" was built on North Street (demolished for construction of inner ring road in 1967).